NVIDIA/NVFlare/docs/flare_overview.rst

 Every component and API is specification-based, so that alternative implementations can be constructed by following the spec.
 This allows pretty much every component to be customized.

-We strive to be unopinionated in reference implementations, encouraging developers and end-users to extend and customize to meet the needs of their specific workflows.
+We strive to be open-minded in reference implementations, encouraging developers and end-users to extend and customize to meet the needs of their specific workflows.